inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 * Flask is well-built for web applications.
 * Flask is easy to understand and start with, it has all basic features.
 * On other hand it can be used for bigger projects because open for extensions.
+* Quick developing and testing

 ### Details
 * For creating the html document application uses index.html
 * Moscow time is calculated in time.py
 * HTML documents are rendered on the server-side.

+### Unit tests
+* Unit tests ckeck how time is changing in each response to server.